 I’ve bought a car on finance – what happens if I don’t get paid?

-You may find your financial situation changes as the coronavirus situation develops.
+You may find your financial situation changes as the coronavirus situation continues to develop.
 It’s advisable to keep a close eye on your outgoings, including car finance payments, to make sure you don’t fall behind.
 If you’re concerned about upcoming payments, don’t ignore it – contact your finance provider immediately.

 These firms are often separate from the dealership that sold you your car, but you’ll find their contact details on the documents outlining your finance agreement.